 We always conduct our own services honestly and honourably, and expect our clients and suppliers

 to do the same.
-Our advice, strategic assistance and the methods imparted through our training,
+Our advice, strategic assistance and the methods imparted through our training take proper account of ethical considerations.
+They provide protection and enhancement of the moral position of our clients and suppliers.

 Duty of care

-rights of people in the organizations we deal with, the local and wider environments, and the wellbeing
+rights.
+This includes the rights of people in the organizations we deal with.
+It also includes the local and wider environments and the well-being of society at large.

 Conflict of interest

-direct competitor of a client and we generally try to avoid any dealings with competitor companies
+direct competitor of a client.
+We generally try to avoid any dealings with competitor companies.
+This applies even after the cessation of services to a client.

 Contracts